 I spend the majority of my days planning and providing professional development in literacy.
 I also observe and coach classroom teachers in grades K-5.
 Coaching is my favorite part of the job, collaborating with teachers and reaching deeper understandings as to best practice in literacy instruction is truly inspiring, especially when you can see the immediate impact it has on teachers and their kiddos.

 Before becoming a consultant, I was a district literacy coach.
-Prior to that, I taught in grades K-6 where I taught using the Reading and Writing Workshop Model, and was a Reading Recovery Interventionist as well.
+Prior to that, I taught in grades K-6 where I taught using the Reading and Writing Workshop Model, and was a Reading Recovery Interventionist for over a decade as well.
 I received my master’s degree in education from Point Loma College.
-I trained with staff developers from the Reading and Writing Project and completed a Literacy Coaching training course at TCRWP, Columbia University in New York.
+I've trained numerous times with multiple staff developers from the Reading and Writing Project and completed a Literacy Coaching training course at TCRWP, Columbia University in New York.
 The best part about the training is that I got to meet and talk about literacy with Lucy Calkins an author of many professional development resources including Pathways to the Common Core and her Units of Study Writing and Reading Series.
 I have also trained with conferring guru Carl Anderson author of How’s It Going, Kate Roberts co-author of Close Reading, Ruth Culham author of the 6 Traits, Irene Fountas, a co-author of many professional development resources, including, The Continuum of Literacy Learning.

 I really enjoy teaching all areas of literacy, but I have to say writing is my favorite.
 I absolutely love teaching students to see themselves as writers who have something important to share with the world.